Jennifer Lopez sets the record straight on the mystery of her Las Vegas wedding dress - ExBulletin

 Jennifer Lopez sets the record straight on the mystery of her Las Vegas wedding dress

-The 54-year-old actress set the record straight in a recent interview with Variety when asked if it was true that the wedding dress she wore came from Jersey girl.
-Tons of fans had so much theorizedespecially after the singer revealed in her newsletter, one of the two dresses she wore for the celebration was “a dress from an old movie.”
-The other dress, ET previously reported, was a long-sleeve, off-the-shoulder white lace dress by Zuhair Murad.
+The 54-year-old actress set the record straight in a recent interview with Varietywhen asked if it was true that the wedding dress she wore came from Jersey girl.
+Tons of fans had so much theorizedespecially after the singerrevealedin her newsletter, one of the two dresses she wore for the celebration was “a dress from an old movie.”
+The other dress, previously reported by ET, was a long-sleeve, off-the-shoulder white lace dress by Zuhair Murad.

 “No, that’s not true,” she said with a laugh, finally putting an end to the wedding dress mystery.
 “I wish I did.
 I wish I had that dress.
 I don't have that dress.”